saralsy/data-science/myfirstbook/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Saralsy's Learning Projects

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+This Jupyter notebook is a colletion of my data science projects for fun.

+Here are a few topics that I am actively learning and exploring:

+- Data analysis and visualization
+- Machine learning model implementations
+- Statistical analyses
+- Exploratory data analysis
+- And more!

+Check out the my data science journey here:

 ```{tableofcontents}

 ```